A Tribute to Raymond Ackerman

 Today, Pick n Pay has over 2000 stores throughout South Africa and beyond.

-Raymond Ackerman leaves his wife, Wendy, four children, twelve grandchildren and four great grandchildren.
+Over the years, Ackerman was honoured by numerous institutions for his services to business and corporate social responsibility.
 Wendy Ackerman has played an integral role in both her husband's life and the development and growth of Pick n Pay.

 FOYSA Award – One of the Four Outstanding Young South Africans